The Bankrate promise

 Still, investors need to be careful, especially if they’re earning a lot.

 “IRS audits typically follow the money,” says John Madison, CPA and financial counselor at Dayspring Financial Ministry.
-“Audits are more likely for higher-income individuals, as the potential to yield larger tax adjustments lays with that demographic.”
+“Audits are more likely for higher-income individuals, as the potential to yield larger tax adjustments lies with that demographic.”

 Of course, that’s not a license for low-income filers to fudge their returns.
 Because returns are managed electronically, the IRS can quickly detect if something looks unusual.

 “IRS audits are caused by what is called a discriminant function test.
 It compares the average deductions taken over a large number of returns and determines if your deductions are higher than the averages,” says Chris Cooper, a California-licensed professional fiduciary in San Diego.

 The IRS tests “give broad ranges for deductions versus income, and if something looks amiss, out of range, then you will be questioned,” according to Morris Armstrong, an enrolled agent who represents clients before the IRS.